-That is why today we find mer-chandise of identical grade often packed in the same factory, selling in stores in the same town, often side by side, under different names and at various prices.
-So that Mrs. Doe buying from Grocer X Grade C peas labeled "Rockwell Super Select," may get exactly the same product as her next door neighbor who bought "Waterbuy's Supreme."
+Brand Names Misleading That is why today we find mer-chandise of identical grade often packed in the same factory, selling in stores in the same town, often side by side, under different names and at various prices.
+So that Mrs. Doe buying from Grocer X Grade C peas labeled "Rockwell Super Select," may get exactly the same product as her next door neighbor who bought "Water-

 That is why a system of grading was developed.
 The system of brand names became complex and somewhat confusing.
 Banks and financial backers found it very un-businesslike to loan money on stocks of canned foods merely on brand names; they wanted specific information as to the exact quality of the merchandise on which they were lending money.
 Dealers and bankers turned to the Federal Government and asked that definitions of standards be set up for grading of fresh fruits and vege-tables.
 These standards, set up by the Department of Agriculture, although used by the trade are in most cases designated in code since they were originated for the benefit of dealers, packers and bankers.
 The consumer benefited only indirectly because he was not aware of the grading system and its advantages.
-In recent years. however, consumer demand has put the grade identification on the label so that consumers can tell what they buy.
-However, although set up by the Federal Government and inspec-tion in the case of U. S. Inspected goods, is controlled by the gov-ernment, grade labeling in the United States is not compulsory, but purely voluntary.
-Grade labeling in the Dominion of Canada however is compulsory.
-Nationally known U. S. packers and canners are forced by law to put the grade of the canned product they send to Canada, while the rest of the same batch sold in the United States need not tell the grads.
+In recent years, however, consumer demand has put the grade identification on the label so that consumers can tell what they buy.
+However, although set up by the Federal Government and inspec-tion in the case of U. S. Inspected goods, is controlled by the government, grade labeling in the United States is not compulsory, but purely voluntary.
+Grade labeling in the Dominion of Canada to Canada, while the rest of the same batch sold in the United States need not tell the grads.
 (To be continued.)
+PATRONIZE OUR ADVERTISERS '